Awards & Reviews

 Gold Award 2004 (IC)

 The six Trans-Canada Trail guides took home top honours from Interpretation Canada for 2004.
 The gold was shared with the Royal Tyrrell Museum in Alberta.
-You can see a review of the six guides by Michael Haynes of Trails Canada, who calls them “One of the best guides to the Trans Canada Trail yet to be produced…”
+Below you can see a review of the six guides by Michael Haynes of Trails Canada, who calls them “One of the best guides to the Trans Canada Trail yet to be produced…”

 First Place Trail Guide 2004 (NAI)